cpt-waffle/lhl-lectures/w02d01-TDD-With-Mocha-n-Chai/NOTES.md

 ---------------------------------------

-### --------- Why Write Tests ? -------------

--- save us time debugging
--- everything works as expected
--- prevent errors
--- prevent edge cases!
--- to save time*
+## Why Do we Write/Need/Want Tests in Code???

+- saves us a ton of time!
+- to ensure our code is working
+- expectations (working code must do some functionality)
+- edge cases testing
+- to catch bugs early
+- code complexity, easier tests

+`2 x amount of code = more time used we waste more time writting tests?`

+-- Even thought it takes more time to write tests, eventually, you will be able to run all the tests on all the features in a few seconds, which will save you ALOT of time!!!

-## Test Driven Development (TDD)
+## TDD -- Test Driven Development

-- you write your tests first* (alittle bit of code so that the tests run)
+- you think of/ write the tests first*  (alittle of code so taht the tests run)
-- all the tests fail :(
+- run em, make sure they all fail :(
-- write more code to pass each test
+- write code to pass the tests
-- all tests pass :)
-- move on to the next feature
+- once all the tests pass, == feature is complete

+## Coding Time!

-### Palindrome !!!
+# Palindrome

-write a function that takes in a string, checks if the string is the same string backwards, if it is, return `true`, if it's not return `false`.
+any text/string is the same exact string backwards is a palindrome

+`kayak` --
+`level` --
+`racecar` --